 Gather the ingredients.

-Add the ingredients for the dough to your bread machine as recommended by the manufacturer.
+Add the flour, milk, butter, egg, sugar, yeast, and salt for the dough to your bread machine as recommended by the manufacturer.
 Program the appliance for the dough cycle.
 Let the dough be kneaded and produced.

 When the cycle is done, place the dough onto a floured surface.
 Knead the dough for about a minute, then let it rest for another 15 minutes.